merlinscholz/lockdoc-tools/manuals/README.txt

 - For the PostgreSQL cmdline tool to work properly, create '.pgpass' in your home directory, and add the following line:
 IP address of the PostgreSQL host:5432:*:username:passwort Ensure it is only writeable by your user (-> chmod 0600 .pgpass)
-- Do not forget to create the database, and grant your user the proper permissions
+- Do not forget to create the database, and grant your user the proper permissions.
+For more information, have a look at the 'Database' section.
 - Create a directory for the results of the post processing
 - Change into that directory
 - Create the config file 'convert.conf':